davidgm94/engine-resources/README.md

+# PLEASE, SEE OTHER MARKDOWN FILES TO HAVE MORE USEFUL CONTENT!!!!
 # Graphics and Game Progrramming resources

 This is a list of game development resources I will be collecting.
 These are of interest to me, as it involves graphics, engine and gameplay progrramming, as well as game dev career stuff that I consider important.

 ## GsDC 2019 by topic